 The loss of a tooth, either through trauma or decay, can cause serious health complications if not taken care of properly.
 If a missing tooth is not replaced with an implant or other prosthetic, it can impact the jawbone as teeth can shift out of place and potentially fall out.
 Bone tissue can also be resorbed back into the body.
 Consult your oral care professional immediately if you lose a tooth.

 Loss of Insurance Coverage

-Plan ahead to insure that your dental care routine is covered for when you retire or when financial problems might arise.
+Plan ahead to insure your dental care routine is covered when you retire or when financial problems might arise.
 Without dental coverage to help with the expense of dental care, many retirees and others neglect their oral care needs which can have a devastating effect on the health of our mouths and our overall health in general.

 Take advantage of these simple tips to have a healthy mouth over 50 years old.

 Contact Us (859-689-1105) For More Information or to Make an Appointment!